 When I was 17, I ran away from home and moved to a town 60 miles from my parents.
 I worked at a credit union for eight and a half years, progressing from teller to accounting clerk to accounting manager to internal auditor.
-By then, I lived an hour from work, (having moved back to my original hometown) and found a job with a commute of 1/4 mile.
-This new job was at an electric utility company, and the first day I worked there, one of my new coworkers said: “You’ll like working here.
+By then, I lived an hour from work, (having moved back to my original hometown) and found a job with a commute of 1/4 mile at an electric utility company.
+The first day I worked there one of my new coworkers said: “You’ll like working here.
 The days are long, but the years are short.”
-I started my career there in 1997, and I’m still there today, working as a field engineer.
-My commute is now 10 miles each way.
-I get to drive a company truck and meet interesting people and use tools such as a sledge hammer, a range finder and a brush axe.
-Somehow during these years in the work force, I managed to have two daughters and earn a Bachelor’s Degree in Business Management from Davenport University.
+I started my career there in 1997 and finished in 2021 as a field engineer.
+Somehow during those years in the workforce, I managed to have two daughters and earn a Bachelor’s Degree in Business Management from Davenport University.

 Time passes so quickly, due to the short years mentioned above, I’m now enjoying an empty nest and I love to visit my daughters whenever I get the chance.
-Both daughters, Dani and Steph, live in Haines, Alaska, near my three granddaughters, Pearl, Onyx, and Zephyr.
+Both daughters, Dani and Steph, live in Haines, Alaska, near my grandchildren.
 I visit Alaska as often as possible, and I highly recommend it as a vacation destination for anyone who hasn’t yet been there.